Where do I need an international licence

 - One or more categories on the foreign licence does not have a start date.

 A letter of entitlement must be an original.
 A faxed, scanned or email copy is not acceptable.
-It can take customer some time to receive original documents which can delay applications
+It can take a customer some time to receive original documents which can delay applications

 How to obtain a Driver Statement/ Letter of entitlement